-Heavy Duty Stencils

-Painting rain barrels is a great way to get families more involved during a workshop.
-River Network can mail you a set of free fish and flower stencils if you plan to offer rain barrel painting.

-Personalized Workshop Planning Support

-River Network's Community Engagement Manager facilitates Project Rain Barrel and is available to answer questions and provide personalized workshop planning support.
+Heavy Duty Stencils Painting rain barrels is a great way to get families more involved during a workshop.
+River Network can mail you a set of free fish and flower stencils if you plan to offer barrel painting.
+Personalized Workshop Planning Support River Network's Community Engagement Assistant facilitates Project Rain Barrel and is available to answer questions and provide personalized workshop planning support.
+Workshop Resources River Network has developed a suite of resources to help your organization more easily lead an engaging educational workshop.
+These resources will be emailed to you if your application is approved.

-Workshop Resources

-River Network has developed a suite of resources to help your organization easily lead an engaging educational workshop.
-Electronic resources will be emailed, printed brochures and other collateral will be mailed if your application is approved.

-Customizable PowerPoint

-This slide deck is designed to teach workshop participants about their water source and issues impacting local water quality and/or quantity.
-Please download and customize the highlighted slides with your logo and relevant information about your organization and watershed.

-Trifold Brochure

-This professionally designed brochure outlines the benefits of rain barrels and several important reminders.
-Please send each workshop participant home with a printed copy.

-Posters Template, Stock Images and Graphics

-Use the customizable poster to advertise your workshop around town.
-Pre-formatted graphics, images, sign-in sheets and press releases are also available for your use.
-How to Video Our partners at Coca-Cola and Chattahoochee Riverkeeper produced this video explaining how to construct a rain barrel.
-Download and watch the video prior to your workshop and consider playing it during your presentation to give attendees a quick overview.
-Please note: the video shows drilling into the side of the downspout.
+Customizable PowerPoint This slide deck is designed to teach workshop participants about their water source and issues impacting local water quality and/or quantity.
+Please download and customize a few slides with your logo, relevant information about your organization, and information about your watershed.
+Rain Barrel Benefits Save money on water bills Limit pollution from flowing into rivers Save water for use during droughts Control erosion and moisture accumulation near foundations Reduce demand for treated tap water A rain barrel can save most homeowners Control erosion and moisture accumulation near foundations Reduce demand for treated tap water Brochure & Instructions The instructions supplied with the DIY kits are difficult to read.
+We've simplified them for you!
+Workshop Flyers, Images, and Graphics Use customizable full and half page flyers to advertise your workshop around town.
+Pre-formatted graphics and images are also available to help advertise workshops.
+"How to" Video Our friends at Coca-Cola and Chattahoochee Riverkeeper produced this brief video explaining how to construct a rain barrel.
+Download and watch the video prior to your workshop and consider playing it during your presentation to give attendees a quick overview of the construction process.
+Please note: video shows drilling into the side of the downspout.
 Smaller downspouts should be drilled in the front.

-Always drill into the 3" side of the downspout.
+Chattahoochee River Keeper and The RainRecycle Rain...

 Promotional Video This 45 second video was created by Coca-Cola to highlight benefits of Project Rain Barrel.
 You may use the video to promote your workshop on social media.

-HEADQUARTERS PO Box 21387, Boulder, CO 80308 ♦ 303.736.2724 ♦ www.rivernetwork.org
+Access the video on YouTube.